williambuck/wiki_download_search_predict/README.md

 # Semantic Search

-## Summary

-The original prompt for this project is included after the section entitled "The Task".
-Below, I have detailed what the three .py files do with regards to the Wikipedia data.

-**You can see a demonstration of each of this scripts in the Project_4-Final_Notebook.ipynb file**
+## You can see a demonstration of each of the scripts detailed below in the Project_4-Final_Notebook.ipynb file

-### download.py, search.py, and predict.py
+### Summary o fdownload.py, search.py, and predict.py

 The three .py files that are included in this repository will do the following:
 1. Download all of the page text, pageids, and titles from pages from a certain category.